debian-pi/raspbian-ua-netinst/CONTRIBUTING.md

 - Your change shouldn't have a negative effect on the rest of the code
 - It should not (needlessly) complicate the code
 - The code should be in line with the rest of the existing code, for example a boolean true is represented as a '1' (at least in the v1.x branches), like the `usbroot` configuration parameter.
-- It shouldn't fundamentally change the way the installer works.
+- It should not fundamentally change the way the installer works.
 At least not during the v1.x series.
 We don't know in what ways the installer is used currently, but we don't want to break those uses.
 Such changes *could* be considered for a v2.x series, but there are no plans for that right now.

 Note that most, if not all, of us do this in our free time, so sometimes you get a quick response and in other times it may take longer.
 You should also be willing to update your code if one of the collaborators think it's needed.